MM-PoisonRAG: Disrupting Multimodal RAG with Local and Global Poisoning Attacks: Acknowledgments

-This research is based upon work supported by U.S. DARPA ECOLE Program No. \#HR00112390060.
+This research is based upon work supported by U.S. DARPA ECOLE Program No. \#HR00112390060, CapitalOne-Illinois Center for Generative AI Safety, Knowledge Systems, and Cybersecurity (ASKS).
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.
 We would like to acknowledge the Open Philanthropy project for funding this research in part.